 How to Make Money Reading Books

-Many companies, like those below, compensate you for reading and/or reviewing books.
+Many companies, like those below, compensate book readers for reading and/or reviewing books.
 Spoiler, there are multiple ways to make money from your passion for books than just to write book review materials or summaries.
 Check out the requirements and how you get paid below.

 1. Kirkus Media